1 - 20 of 694 items matching your search:

 Journal Article | Jan 2004

 In this article we analyse the changes in the party system in Zambia in the period 1991 to 2001.
-Based on changes observed in terms of the number ...
+Based on changes observed in terms of the number of parties, ...

 Political parties, Politics, Africa: Zambia